 110 m²

-In the center of Alanya, a 2+1 apartment of 90 m² with furniture in a complex built in 2025, located 450 m from Cleopatra Beach and 100 m from the center of Alanya, with two balconies, mountain views and the possibility of short-term rental.
+Mahmutlar district, 2+1 apartment of 120 m² in a complex built in 2007, furnished, located 50 m from the sea and 100 m from the center of the district, with a view of the pool and partial sea view.

 2+1

-In the Mahmutlar area, a 1+1 apartment with an area of 45 m², furnished, in a complex built in 2023, located 500 m from the sea and 300 m from the center of the area, with a balcony and complex infrastructure.
+Mahmutlar district, 1+1 apartment of 50 m² in a complex built in 2022, furnished, located 1500 m from the sea and 1200 m from the center of the district, with a transfer to the beach and mountain views.

 1+1